Sumeyya-Eser/patika-dev-tasks/README.md

 3. SELECT COUNT(*) FROM film WHERE title LIKE 'T%' AND rating = 'G';
 4. SELECT COUNT(*) FROM country WHERE country LIKE '_____';
 5. SELECT COUNT(*) FROM city WHERE city LIKE 'R%r';

+# SQL HOMEWORK 5
+1. SELECT * FROM film
+WHERE title LIKE '%n'
+ORDER BY length DESC
+LIMIT 5;

+2. SELECT * FROM film
+WHERE title LIKE '%n'
+ORDER BY length
+OFFSET 5
+LIMIT 5;

+3. SELECT * FROM customer
+WHERE store_id = 1
+ORDER BY last_name DESC;